jksinamo/sampleCode/Hyperlink Analysis/README.md

 - Install required packages -> run this in your shell : pip install -r requirements.txt
 - Then, run : python MainWindow.py
 - A window for the app will appear, you can try few settings for webcrawling.
 Enjoy!
+- Please access your security settings in your computer and allow chromedriver to be opened if you have not used it before

 ## Overview